riven314/alexlauwh314/_posts/2022-03-06-BlockNeRF.md

 Below is the same trick.
 BlockNeRF transits Downtown (San Francisco) from dawn to morning by interpolation of the learned appearance embeddings.

 ![appearance_animation.gif]({{ site.baseurl }}/images/2022-03-06-BlockNeRF/appearance_animation.gif)

+BlockNeRF can offer diverse driving scenarios because it is easily extensible and you can control both the exposure level and the appearance of a scene from model inputs.

 ## **5. Limitations**
 ---